 So I got together the wet and dry ingredients.
 Mixed well, and rolled out.

 With the dough left, I squished it together again and re-rolled it, until I had about a dozen cutouts.
 OK, it was 16.

 So the really tricky thing is you only use part of an egg.
 The rest you can scramble for the dog like I did, or eat it yourself.
 Or just pitch it, and consider it the price of not having five extra dozen cookies around your waistline.

-I decided not to frost them, just used a little bit of sprinkles, press them in while the cookies are hot or they will fall off.
+Decorate as you like.
+I decided not to frost them this time, just used a little bit of sprinkles, press them in while the cookies are hot or they will fall off.